KentoHardRok/ostensible.info/content/Networking Info/Cisco IPSec configs.md

   lifetime seconds 36500
 ```

-Here is the significant part of the IPSec phase 2 condfiguration which labels the aspects of the ipsec tunnel.
-Here we still have the ecryption standard used, integrirty hash, DH group selected, PRF or the pseudo random function is whats used to create keying material.
+Here is the significant part of the IPSec phase 2 configuration which labels the aspects of the ipsec tunnel.
+Here we still have the encryption standard used, integrity hash, DH group selected, PRF or the pseudo random function is whats used to create keying material.
 Then finally the the lifetime of each key.

 ```cisco
 crypto ikev2 enable outside